ikouchiha47/fbrowser/README.md

 ### why

-I use i3 as my setup, and I don't want to install a plethora of gnome and god forbid, qt bloatwares.
+I use i3 as my wm, and I don't want to install a plethora of gnome and god forbid, qt bloatwares.

 ### how